Friday, June 28, 2019

 Learning to look beyond

-I realised it was the same place I had avoided going for two reasons.
+realized it was the same place I had avoided going for two reasons.
 First, I was a little uncomfortable looking at the flesh and the caged birds and second a part of me was guilty of being a non-vegetarian some years ago.
-Between these two I missed the opportunity to connect to his goodness.
+Between these two, I missed the opportunity to connect to his goodness.

-He might not be earning much yet he thought of serving us on our pilgrimage.
-He was a non-hindu and this pilgrimage is mostly done by Hindus and yet he steeped into his generosity and went beyond the lines of religion.
-His act of serving helped me reflect on the judgement that I was holding and gave me that 'jai shree krishna' window.
+He might not be earning much yet, but he thought of serving us on our pilgrimage.
+He was non-Hindu, ,but this pilgrimage is mostly done by Hinduss, and yethe he stepped into his generosity and went beyond the lines of religion.
+His act of serving helped me reflect on the judgment that I was holding and gave me that 'jai shree krishna' window.

 After placing the coin near the lamp, unknowingly, both of us silently prayed for him to someday move to the right kind of livelihood.
-During Vipassana course the teacher talks about Samyak Ajivika (Right Livelihood), where he says that any act that we perform should not harm any being directly or indirectly.
-I was even reminded of a conversation with Arun dada, where he said "rotli nani hase to chalse, kadi na hovi joiye" (let your bread be small but let it not be black).
+During the Vipassana course, the teacher discusses Samyak Ajivika (Right Livelihood), stating that any act we perform should not harm any being directly or indirectly.
+I was even reminded of a conversation with Arun Dada, where he said: "rotli nani hase to chalse, kadi na hovi joiye" (let your bread be small but let it not be black).

 The heart is the true kabba:)